groonga/groonga/doc/source/reference/api/plugin.rst

 .. c:function:: const char *grn_plugin_win32_base_dir(void)

+   .. deprecated:: 5.0.9.
+Use :c:func:`grn_plugin_windows_base_dir()`
+                   instead.

-   grn_plugin_win32_base_dir() returns the groonga install directory.
-   The install directory is computed from the directory that has `groonga.dll`.
+   It returns the Groonga install directory.
+The install directory is computed from the directory that has ``groonga.dll``.
 You can use the directory to generate install directory aware path.
 It only works on Windows.
-It returns `NULL` on other platforms.
+It returns ``NULL`` on other platforms.

+.. c:function:: const char *grn_plugin_windows_base_dir(void)

+   .. versionadded:: 5.0.9

+   It returns the Groonga install directory.
+The install directory is computed from the directory that has ``groonga.dll``.
+You can use the directory to generate install directory aware path.
+It only works on Windows.
+It returns ``NULL`` on other platforms.

 .. c:function:: int grn_plugin_charlen(grn_ctx *ctx, const char *str_ptr, unsigned int str_length, grn_encoding encoding)